 The wiring diagram for a 3 wire 220v welder plug will typically consist of three wires: a black, a white, and a green wire.
 The black wire is the hot wire, the white wire is the neutral wire, and the green wire is the ground wire.

-When reading the wiring diagram, it's important to pay attention to the wire colors and their corresponding connections.
 The black wire will typically connect to the brass-colored terminal, the white wire will connect to the silver-colored terminal, and the green wire will connect to the green-colored terminal.

 Identifying Wire Connections